 You may copy materials for which the university (e.g. the Library) has negotiated licenses according to the terms of the agreement.
-Fair dealing allows you to make one copy of a work for yourself for the purposes of private study, research, review, criticism or news reporting.
+Fair dealing allows you to make one copy of a work for yourself for the purposes of private study, research, review, criticism, news reporting, parody, satire or education.
 Please review the Copying Guidelines, Fair Dealing Guidelines and the Copyright Policy for more information.

 If you are making copies of your own work to distribute or share with other students in your class, that is permitted.
 If you want to make a handout for the rest of your class that includes material that you have not created, you need to ensure you have permission from the copyright holder to do so.
 Please review the Copying Guidelines, Fair Dealing Guidelines and the Copyright Policy for more information.